All Collections

 In addition to checking people into an event from the roster, you can configure events so that people can check themselves in, and you can set up automatic check-ins.

-Why is there an Undo Check In button on the Manage Attendance page?
+Why is there an Undo Check In button on the Enrollments page?

 By default in PlusPlus, the system automatically checks people into an event whenever they leave a star rating on that event.
 If someone rates an event that hasn’t occurred yet, Undo Check In appears for the attendee so you can remove the automatic check-in.